×

 We asked expats in Vancouver what banks they use and there advice about banking.
 They advised:

 "Before retiring in Vancouver, expats should research the cost of living in the city, as it is one of the most expensive cities in the country.
 They should also familiarize themselves with the local climate, as Vancouver experiences mild winters and wet summers.
 Additionally, expats should look into the availability of healthcare services and the quality of public transportation in the city.
 It is also important to research the local job market and the availability of recreational activities in the area.
-Finally, expats should consider the cultural diversity of Vancouver and the various cultural activities available in the city," wrote one member in Vancouver.
+Finally, expats should consider the cultural diversity of Vancouver and the various cultural activities available in the city," commented one expat who made the move to Vancouver.

 Will I be able to find a job in Vancouver?